-Name Description DDOC_DECL Highlighting of the declaration.
-DDOC_DECL_DD Highlighting of the description of a declaration.
-DDOC_DITTO Highlighting of ditto declarations.
-DDOC_SECTIONS Highlighting of all the sections.
-DDOC_SUMMARY Highlighting of the summary section.
-DDOC_DESCRIPTION Highlighting of the description section.
-DDOC_AUTHORS DDOC_VERSION Highlighting of the corresponding standard section.
+(continued) Name Description DDOC_DESCRIPTION Highlighting of the description section.
+DDOC_AUTHORS Highlighting of the authors section.
+DDOC_BUGS Highlighting of the bugs section.
+DDOC_COPYRIGHT Highlighting of the copyright section.
+DDOC_DATE Highlighting of the date section.
+DDOC_DEPRECATED Highlighting of the deprecated section.
+DDOC_EXAMPLES Highlighting of the examples section.
+DDOC_HISTORY Highlighting of the history section.
+DDOC_LICENSE Highlighting of the license section.
+DDOC_RETURNS Highlighting of the returns section.
+DDOC_SEE_ALSO Highlighting of the see-also section.
+DDOC_STANDARDS Highlighting of the standards section.
+DDOC_THROWS Highlighting of the throws section.
+DDOC_VERSION Highlighting of the version section.
 DDOC_SECTION_H Highlighting of the section name of a non-standard sec- tion.
 DDOC_SECTION Highlighting of the contents of a non-standard section.
 DDOC_MEMBERS Default highlighting of all the members of a class, struct, etc. DDOC_MODULE_MEMBERS Highlighting of all the members of a module.
 DDOC_CLASS_MEMBERS Highlighting of all the members of a class.
 DDOC_STRUCT_MEMBERS Highlighting of all the members of a struct.
 DDOC_ENUM_MEMBERS Highlighting of all the members of an enum.
 DDOC_TEMPLATE_MEMBERS Highlighting of all the members of a template.
 DDOC_ENUM_BASETYPE Highlighting of the type an enum is based upon DDOC_PARAMS Highlighting of a function parameter section.
 DDOC_PARAM_ROW Highlighting of a name=value function parameter.
 DDOC_PARAM_ID Highlighting of the parameter name.
 DDOC_PARAM_DESC Highlighting of the parameter value.
+DDOC_BLANKLINE Inserts a blank line.
 DDOC_ANCHOR Expands to a named anchor used for hyperlinking to a particular declaration section.
 Argument \$1 expands to the qualified declaration name.
 DDOC_PSYMBOL Highlighting of declaration name to which a particular section is referring.
+DDOC_PSUPER_SYMBOL Highlighting of the base type of a class.

 (continued)

 Name Description

-DDOC_PSUPER_SYMBOL Highlighting of the base type of a class.

 DDOC_KEYWORD Highlighting of D keywords.

 DDOC_PARAM Highlighting of function parameters.

-DDOC_BLANKLINE Inserts a blank line.
+DDOC_BACKQUOTED Inserts inline code.